Skip to main content

 • brickwork

-Typical contracts for a teaching role will be around 35 hours a week.
+Typical contracts for a training role will be around 35 hours a week.
 Although there are options for part-time or flexible working hours too.

-This means you can teach alongside working in your chosen industry.
+This means you can train alongside working in your chosen industry.

-To start teaching in construction in FE you will need a minimum of two years’ experience of working in the industry.
+To start training others in construction in FE you will need a minimum of two years’ experience of working in the industry.

 Colleges are interested in the real world skills and knowledge you have learned that can be shared with students.

-Once you have industry experience you can start applying for teaching jobs in construction.
+Once you have industry experience you can start applying for training jobs in construction.

 “Teaching in FE is an amazing way to marry my love of the construction sector with my passion for sharing my skills”